Truc4p/derma-mind/backend/knowledge-sources/extracted-content/skin-care-beyond-the-basics-4th_figures.md

 ## pH, ACIDS, AND BASES

 When water is added to certain compounds like acids, the water (H2O) breaks up and restructures as certain atoms join the acid chemicals.
 Hydrogen chloride (HCl), for example, becomes hydrochloric acid when mixed with water.
-The hydrogen ions fl oat separately in the acid.
+The hydrogen ions float separately in the acid.
 The measurement of these hydrogen